 The film biography of Stretford-born Ian Curtis, it’s hardly a surprise Control features scenes filmed across Manchester.
 A large portion of the film was shot in Macclesfield where Curtis lived for many years, however, and even includes his gravestone which can be found at Macclesfield Cemetery.
 The movie is based on the book Touching From A Distance written by Curtis’s wife Deborah and documents their life together, as well as the formation of Joy Division.
 Exact locations haven’t been revealed, however true Mancs may be able to spot out areas of our beloved city.

-While currently unreleased, Netflix’s next season of The Crown features scenes with Princess Diana (played by Emma Corrin) which were filmed in the Northern Quarter just this year.
+While currently unreleased, Netflix’s next season of The Crown features scenes with Princess Diana (played by Emma Corrin) which were filmed in the Northern Quarter.
 Stevenson Square and Dale Street were both transformed into NYC, all decked out with yellow cabs, Subway entrances and a whole lot of extras wearing outfits reminiscent of Diana’s time.
-The series is expected to be released late 2020/early 2021, so you might be able to spy some remnants of Manchester when you’re watching.
+The series is available in all its glory on Netflix, so you might be able to spy some remnants of Manchester when you’re watching.
 See photos from the set here.